Cellular cardiomyoplasty: Progenitor cell lines

 To date, the ideal progenitor cells have not been found or created.
 With the goal of recreating human tissue, the use of embryonic stem cells (ESC) was the initial logical choice.
 These pluripotent cells can conceptually give rise to any somatic cell line in the human body and while animal studies have shown restoration of cardiac function, immunologic rejection issues and teratoma formation have rendered ESC's a high risk.

 Human-induced pluripotent stem cells (iPSCs) are a cell line derived from somatic cells which have been induced through a combination of transcription factors.
 The iPSC line is very similar or identical to ESCs in many regards and also shows great promise in cardiac potential.
 This cell line, however, is also less than ideal in that this cell type has been unable to mature into a homogeneous cell culture, making it immunogenic and teratogenic.

 A third cell line that shows great promise and has no known safety concerns is the adult stem cell derived from bone marrow or from cardiac tissue explants.
 It has been shown in several studies that adult stem cells do have cardiogenic potential.

 Future direction

-Presently, the success of adult stem cells in regenerating human myocardium is just a fraction of what it could be.
+Presently, the success of adult stem cells in regenerating human myocardium is limited.
 Three major challenges have been observed.
 Adult stem cells exhibit a minimal commitment to engraft into the damaged myocardium, they have low survival rates and they have limited proliferation.
 The positive effects observed in clinical trials today are a result of the work of donated stem cells that persist in the damaged myocardium for just days to weeks after delivery.
 Clearly, if cell survival is prolonged, these effects could be greatly enhanced.
-This is where a majority of research is being done today and several methodologies hold great promise.
+This is where a majority of research is being done today.